In this explainer, we will learn how to interpret and write simple inequalities to represent verbal expressions.

 Example 4: Writing an Inequality to Represent a Real-Life Situation

-Matthew ran 600 meters in 90 seconds, while Natalie was at least 9 seconds ahead of him.
-Write an inequality to represent the time Natalie finished the 600-meter run.
+Sameh ran 600 metres in 90 seconds, while Sally was at least 9 seconds ahead of him.
+Write an inequality to represent the time Sally finished the 600-meter run.

-In this story, we need to visualize Matthew and Natalie running the race; Natalie is ahead, so she arrives before Matthew.
+In this story, we need to visualize Sameh and Sally running the race; Sally is ahead, so she arrives before Sameh.
 Therefore, she ran the race in a shorter time.
 It is said that she was at least 9 seconds ahead.
 The “at least” means that the time she was ahead was 9 seconds or more.

 We can draw a diagram to help us visualize the situation.

-We see that Natalie’s time is given by subtracting the “9 seconds or more” from Matthew’s time (90 seconds).
+We see that Sally’s time is given by subtracting the “9 seconds or more” from Sameh’s time (90 seconds).
 If the time she was ahead was exactly 9 seconds, then her time is

 If the time she was ahead was more than 9 seconds, then we need to subtract more than 9 s from 90 s, so we get a time shorter than 81 seconds.
 We see that her time is less than or equal to 81 seconds.
 Let be her time in seconds.
 We can write this statement as